-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can access the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Contributions to Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can access the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
 Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Des Peres, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.
+You can start an IRA account with many banks or any brokerage firm in Des Peres, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.